cessen/tenthash/README.md

 | Blake2b                               | 256 bits             | 0.74 GB/s                   | -                                     | Yes                         |
 | Blake3 (SSE2)                         | 256 bits             | 1.9 GB/s[^6]                    | -                                     | Yes                         |

 Aside from TentHash, none of the listed non-cryptographic hashes appear to be *conservative* about quality, pending design rationale documents that show otherwise.
-They *may* be fine, but it's hard to say.
-Due to the enormous state space at these hash sizes, passing empirical test suites (such as SMHasher) is insufficient evidence of quality.
+Some of them *may* be fine, but it's hard to say.

-**TentHash** is the only non-cryptographic hash in the list that is unambiguously conservative about quality, and which can confidently be used in situations that can't tolerate collisions.
+**TentHash** is the only non-cryptographic hash in the list that is unambiguously conservative about quality, and which can confidently be used in situations that don't tolerate collisions.
 It's also the only non-cryptographic hash in the list that publishes a full design rationale for auditing and critique.

 In those respects, TentHash is better compared to the cryptographic hashes in the list.
 TentHash is, of course, *in no way* cryptographically secure.
 But for use cases where that isn't needed, TentHash compares favorably while being both faster and substantially simpler to implement and port.